 CLOTHING- Apparel at Target or Khols are good quality and are anywhere between $10.00-$25.00 for Adult T-Shirts.
 At Disney, you will pay $24.00 and up.

-ShopDisney.com has their 40% off sale going on right now, you won’t find them this cheap in the park!
+ShopDisney.com has their 20%-50% off sales throughout the year, you won’t find them this cheap in the park!

 POOL TOYS– Pool toys are available at the dollar store, Walmart, or even Amazon!
 I would have these just delivered to my room through Amazon prime, keep them cheap, and then leave them at the resort so you don’t have to haul them in your carry-on.

-ZIP LOCKS- Bring a Ziplock to keep liquids, sandwiches, snacks, and even your phone!
+ZIPLOCS- Bring a Ziploc to keep liquids, sandwiches, snacks, and even your phone!

 FOOT CARE– You will be walking all day long!
 Make sure your socks are padded, you have foot powder, and perhaps some Mole Skin.
 You can get all these products through Amazon or at your local Walmart.